telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     * `httpCustom` is interpreted as `http`, i.e. all sub-fields except `url` are ignored
     * No `${...}` macro substitution is performed.
 -   **-logForHumans**.
 To make the traces to standard out formated for humans (note that the traces in the log file are not affected)
--   **-metrics**.
+-   **-disableMetrics**.
 To turn off the 'metrics' feature.
-Gathering of metrics is a bit costly, as systems calls and semaphores are involved.
+Gathering of metrics is a bit costly, as system calls and semaphores are involved.
-    Use this parameter to start the broker without metrics.
+    Use this parameter to start the broker without metrics overhead.